Background

 It casts doubt over the meaningfulness of the question with which we have ended our exposition, who exactly is Dan?
 Can we even ask this question?

-Dan is different in different stages of his life, Erikson, and Dan constantly involves in accordance with his innate nature, Jung.
+Dan is different in different stages of his life, Erik Erikson, and Dan constantly involves in accordance with his innate nature, Jung.
 Dan is responsive to his past history, Adler.
-Dan is some total of his drives, Freud, cultural milieu, Honei, upbringing, Klein, Winnicott.
+Dan is some total of his drives, Freud, cultural milieu, Horney, upbringing, Klein, Winnicott.
 Dan is the amalgamation of his psychological needs, Murray, or the interplay with his genetic makeup and so on and so forth, the numerous ways to perceive Dan.

 Dan is not a thing, Dan is a process.
 And in my work, in Bromberg's work and many others, Dan is an assemblage of self-states or ego-states or whatever you want to call them, even Dan's personality traits, cognitive style, which may well be stable, often influenced by Dan's social setting and by his social interactions with his environment.
-It would seem that having a memory is a necessary but insufficient condition for possessing a self-identity.

 One cannot remember one's unconscious states, though one can remember their outcomes, of course.
 One often forgets events, names and other information, even if it were conscious, if this information were conscious at a given time in one's past.

 And yet, one's unremembered unconscious is an integral and important part of one's identity and oneself.
 The remembered as well as the unremembered constitute one's self-identity.
 And this is the memory link.

-Dan said that to be considered in possession of a mind, an entity needs to have a few states of consciousness linked by memory in a kind of narrative or personal mythology, autobiography.
+Hume said that to be considered in possession of a mind, an entity needs to have a few states of consciousness linked by memory in a kind of narrative or personal mythology, autobiography.

-Can this conjunction be equally applied to unconscious mental states, subliminal perceptions, beliefs, drives, emotions, desires, repressed, out of sight, out of mind?
 In other words, can we rephrase Hume and say that to be considered in possession of a mind, an entity needs to have a few states of consciousness and a few states of the unconscious, all linked by memory into a personal narrative?
+Isn't it a contradiction in terms to remember the unconscious and oxymoron?

 The unconscious and the subliminal are instances of the general category of mental phenomena which are not states of consciousness.
 They are not conscious.
 Sleep and hypnosis are two other such states.
 They are not accessible to consciousness.

-But this applies also to background mental phenomena.
-For example, one holds onto one's beliefs and knowledge even when one is not aware, not conscious of these beliefs and knowledge at any given moment.
 We know that an apple will fall towards the earth.
 We know how to drive a car automatically and we believe that the sun will rise tomorrow even though we do not spend every second of our waking life consciously thinking about falling apples, driving cars or the position of the sun.
 This is like background noise, background information.
 But it's not conscious.
-And yet, the fact that knowledge and beliefs and other background mental phenomena are not constantly conscious does not mean that they cannot be remembered at will.
-They can be remembered either by an act of will or in sometimes an involuntary response to changes in the environment.
-They are triggered somehow.

-The same applies to all other unconscious content.
-Unconscious content can be recalled.
-Psychanalysis, for instance, is about reintroducing repressed unconscious content to the patient's conscious memory and thus making it remembered.
+Psychoanalysis, for instance, is about reintroducing repressed unconscious content to the patient's conscious memory and thus making it remembered.

 In fact, one's self-identity may be such a background mental phenomenon.
 Always there, not always conscious, not always remembered.
 The acts of will which brings one's self-identity to the surface are what we call memory and introspection.
-This would seem to imply that having a self-identity is independent of having a memory or the ability to introspect.

 Memory is just a mechanism by which one becomes aware of one's background, always on and omnipresent, all pervasive, ubiquitous self-identity.

 Self-identity is the object and predicate of memory and introspection.
 It is as though self-identity were an emergent extensive parameter of the complex human system, measurable by the dual techniques of memory and introspection.
-We therefore have to modify our previous conclusions.
-Having a memory is not necessary nor is it a sufficient condition for possessing a self-identity.
-And we are back to square one.

 But there's no denying that they have a self-identity.
 Therapy often succeeds in restoring pre-Amnesiac memories and self-identity consequently.